arXiv/arxiv-docs/about/supporters.md

 # Our Supporters

-We gratefully acknowledge the support of the following organizations, that together with Cornell University, the Simons Foundation, individual donors, and members, contribute to arXiv's operating budget.
+We gratefully acknowledge the support of the following organizations, which contribute funding and in-kind contributions that complement support from foundations, affiliates, and members.

 Interested in supporting arXiv and expanding the possibilities of open science?
 Learn more about [arXiv's funding](funding) and contact us at membership@arXiv.org.